Pomodoro sessions

-The “Pomodoro Technique” is a simple, yet effective time management method.
-The basic idea is to block off a timespan, say 25 minutes, and work without interruptions for that period.
+The “Pomodoro Technique” (Pomodoro being the Italian word for tomato 🍅) is a simple, yet effective time management method.
+Just like the real kitchen timer, the basic idea is to block off a timespan, say 25 minutes, and work without interruptions for that period.
 Afterwards, take a five minute break.
 Repeat.

 These sessions can be many things at once: a time management strategy, a productivity tool, and a source of satisfaction.
 For instance, the 25-minute timer gives you "permission" to stop checking your email, Facebook, or Twitter: you have a deadline, so you can't waste time.
 The breaks then give you permission to rest your eyes, hands, and brain: (yeah, you're actually allowed to take a break!)